Outgroup (cladistics): Choice of outgroup

 Therefore, an appropriate outgroup must be unambiguously outside the clade of interest in the phylogenetic study.
-An outgroup that is nested within the ingroup will, when used to root the phylogeny, result in incorrect conclusions about phylogenetic relationships and trait evolution.
+An outgroup that is nested within the ingroup will, when used to root the phylogeny, result in incorrect inference of phylogenetic relationships and trait evolution.
 However, the optimal level of relatedness of the outgroup to the ingroup depends on the depth of phylogenetic analysis.
 Choosing a closely related outgroup relative to the ingroup is more useful when looking at subtle differences, while choosing an unduly distant outgroup can result in mistaking convergent evolution for a direct evolutionary relationship due to a common ancestor.
 For shallow phylogenetics—for example, resolving the evolutionary relationships of a clade within a genus—an appropriate outgroup would be a member of the sister clade.
 However, for deeper phylogenetic analysis, less closely related taxa can be used.
 For example, Jarvis et al. (2014) used humans and crocodiles as outgroups while resolving the early branches of the avian phylogeny.
 In molecular phylogenetics, satisfying the second requirement typically means that DNA or protein sequences from the outgroup can be successfully aligned to sequences from the ingroup.
 Although there are algorithmic approaches to identify the outgroups with maximum global parsimony, they are often limited by failing to reflect the continuous, quantitative nature of certain character states.
 Character states are traits, either ancestral or derived, that affect the construction of branching patterns in a phylogenetic tree.